-Community Tool Box: Developing a Plan of the communication is defined as "the process of transmitting ideas and information about your initiative throughout the community."
+In the Community Tool Box chapter Developing a Plan For Communication, communication is defined as "the process of transmitting ideas and information about your initiative throughout the community."
 Effective social marketing communication does that in such a way that people are aware of the message, understand it clearly, and respond to it positively.

 Although, as we'll see, social marketing communication has its specific attributes, it is still subject as well to some general rules for communication:

 - Communication is a two-way street.
 You have to be sure that what your audience understands is the message that you meant to send.
 There are several issues that can provide difficulties here.

 - Language.
 Is the message in a language that people can understand?
 Effective communication may require putting your message in a language other than English if that's the language of the target community, or it may mean making sure that your message is in clear, simple English.